Table of Contents

 Once oak has become well seasoned, it’s a great option for firewood.
 It burns slowly, so it lasts for a long time and puts off a good deal of heat.
 The wait for this to season might be well worth it, as many believe that the fires created by oak can’t be beat.

 Is Pine Good Firewood?

-Pine is better when used as kindling than as the main firewood in your fire.
+Pine is better when used as kindling than the main firewood in your fire.
 It has a lot of sap and resin, so it’s incredibly messy.
-Although, it does have a delicious smell, so adding this to another wood option can add something special to your fire.
+Although it does have a delicious smell, so adding this to another wood option can add something special to your fire.

 Is Poplar Good Firewood?